jnil02/point2ellipse_series/README.md

 number of point-to-ellipse relations.
 The actual implementations are found in the following packages:

-- series.py -- Symbolic implementations of the (truncated) Fourier and sin-power series.
+- fourier_series.py -- Symbolic implementations of the (truncated) Fourier and sin-power series.
 - coefficients.py -- Computations of rational series coefficients.
 - ellipse.py -- Ellipse parameters for which the series are computed and some related utility functions.
+- series.py -- Series classes for series arithmetics.
+- series_substitution.py -- Functions for substituting series into polynomials.
 - util.py -- Various utility functions.
 - symbols.py -- Definition of sympy symbols used in the code.